bzigterman/bzigterman.github.io/projects/weather.md

 ## Champaign–Urbana Forecast

-<p class="updated_time"> Latest data: 07:34 AM CT, February 24</p>
+<p class="updated_time"> Latest data: 08:13 AM CT, February 24</p>

 <iframe src="/interactive/champaign_weather.html" width="100%" height="600">
 </iframe>

 Today's high is 44°, which is 13° **warmer** than yesterday.
-Tomorrow is expected to be 3° *colder* than today.
+Tomorrow is expected to be 0° **warmer** than today.

 Currently:

-- 22°
+- 24°
-- Mostly Cloudy
+- Breezy and Mostly Cloudy
-- 74% humidity
+- 68% humidity
-- 10 mph wind
+- 14 mph wind
-- 75% cloud cover
+- 65% cloud cover
-- 23 AQI 🟩
+- 24 AQI 🟩
-- 0.41 inches of snow and 0.03 inches of rain expected in the next 48 hours
+- 0.01 inches of rain expected in the next 48 hours

 The current weather is posted regularly on Mastodon <a rel="me" href="https://mastodon.social/@ChampaignWeather">@ChampaignWeather@mastodon.social</a>